Eyes Open (Snow Patrol album): Recording and composition

 Inspiration for writing came from the band's record collections, musical tastes and influences.
-The band, fans of The Posies, met Ken Stringfellow at a couple of festivals they attended, and asked him if he wanted to get involved.
+The band, fans of the Posies, met Ken Stringfellow at a couple of festivals they attended, and asked him if he wanted to get involved.
 He accepted, and visited the studio for a day, contributing piano.

-The band had been listening to Martha Wainwright's Bloody Mother Fucking Asshole during the sessions and were fans of it.
+The band had been listening to Martha Wainwright's Bloody Mother Fucking Asshole (2005) during the sessions and were fans of it.
 Towards the end of the recording sessions, Lightbody wrote a duet with her in mind, hoping to get her to sing it.
 She liked the song and agreed to record it.
-Eugene Kelly and a few members from The Reindeer Section also appear as choir in various songs throughout the album.
+Eugene Kelly and a few members from the Reindeer Section also appear as choir in various songs throughout the album.
 Simpson credited Lee for being supportive of the band, and at the same time critical, when necessary.
 Each band member used to come to him for opinion on work they were doing.
 Morale during the sessions was high, with the band feeling a sense of togetherness seeing the hard work everyone was doing.

 The album is the first without founding bassist Mark McClelland.
-Simpson feels that the album is more confident that its predecessor, as the band pushed themselves more than ever before during its sessions, and had a better understanding of music.
+Simpson feels that the album is more confident than its predecessor, as the band pushed themselves more than ever before during its sessions, and had a better understanding of music.
 According to him, the album title does not mean anything specific and that it can have its own meaning to different people.

 Bassist Paul Wilson says that it came from the titles of songs they had written, citing "Open Your Eyes" as an example.